Caliban: Name

-There is a long history of enthusiastic speculation on the name's origin or derivation.
+There is a history of speculation on the name's origin or derivation.

 One of the most prominent suggestions concerns Caliban being an anagram of the Spanish word caníbal (Carib people), the source of cannibal in English.
 The character may be seen as a satire on "Noble cannibal" from Montaigne's Essays (A.30, "Of Cannibals").

-Also popular has been comparison to kaliban or cauliban in the Romani language, which mean black or with blackness.
+Also popular has been comparison to kaliban or cauliban in the Romani language, meaning black or with blackness.

 The first Romanichal had arrived in England a century before Shakespeare's time.

 Since 1889, it has been suggested that Shakespeare may have named Caliban after the Tunisian city Calibia (now called Kelibia) that is seen on maps of the Mediterranean dating to 1529.

 Many other, though less notable, suggestions have been made, primarily in the 19th century, including an Arabic word for "vile dog", a Hindu Kalee-ban "satyr of Kalee, the Hindu Proserpine", German Kabeljau ("codfish"), etc.